-BRIT Awards 2024: Check out the full rolling winners list
+Here are all the winners from the BRIT Awards 2024

 Meghan Trainor – ‘Made You Look’

-Miley Cyrus – ‘Flowers’
+Miley Cyrus – ‘Flowers’ – WINNER

 Noah Kahan – ‘Stick Season’